seanox/aspect-js/development/README.md

 - Update the file `package.json`
 - Log in with your credentials: `npm login`
 - Publish the version: `npm publish --access public`
-- In case the old versoin should be deprectated:
+- In case the old version should be deprecated:
   e.g. `npm deprecate seanox@1.3.1 "WARNING: This project has been renamed to aspect-js.
 Install using @seanox/aspect-js instead."`

 ### cdn.jsdelivr.net